abudhu/slate/source/vnet.html.md

     }
 ```

-Description: The DDoS protection plan associated with the virtual network.
+The DDoS protection plan associated with the virtual network.

 Name | Type | Required | Description
 ---- | ----- | ---- | ----